ergo-pad/random-token-sale-sdk/contracts/README.md

 # Contracts
-Documentation for the ErgoPad Random NFT Sale contracts
+Scala library for the random token sale protocol.

-## Latest Version In Production
+## Version In Production

-## Version Currently In Development
+## Version In Development

 ## Versions Available